ihtishaamulhaq/Deep-Learning-Projects/README.md

 natural language processing, recommendation systems, autonomous vehicles, healthcare, and more.

 <h4>Challenges:</h4> Training deep learning models can be computationally intensive and may require access to high-performance
 hardware (e.g., GPUs).
-Deep learning models can also be challenging to interpret, leading to research into explainable AI.</br>
+Deep learning models can also be challenging to interpret, leading to research into explainable AI.<br><br><br>

 Deep learning has made significant advancements in recent years and has achieved state-of-the-art performance in various domains.
 It continues to be a driving force in the field of artificial intelligence and machine learning, with widespread applications and